fywalter/simptc/README.md

 3. Run SimPTC.

-   1. To reproduce the results on AG's News, DBpedia, Yahoo, IMDB, Amazon:
+   1. To reproduce the results on AG's News, DBpedia, Yahoo, IMDB, Amazon: (Averaging the final results of template 0 to 3 gives the number in Table 1 of the paper.)

    ```bash
    python run.py --dataset agnews --template 0
    ```

-   2. To reproduce the results on TC14
+   2. To reproduce the results on TC14 (we only use the naive template "<mask>" on TC14, running the following code gives the numbers in Figure 4)

    ```bash
    python run.py --dataset sst2